hetima/dsp-bottleneck/README.md

 # About this fork

 Removed dependency on Common-API.
-As a result, the text will no longer be translated.
+As a result, texts will no longer be translated.

 [download dll](https://github.com/hetima/dsp-bottleneck/tree/master/dll)